Lyric 101: What to Wear to the Opera Posted 9/21/2017

 Oftentimes, when people picture a night at the opera they picture ball gowns, top hats, diamonds, and fur coats — not always easy when you’re coming from the office or hopping off the train.
 Fortunately, nowadays, this isn’t the case.
 A night at the opera can be as casual or as dressy as you like.
 On most nights at Lyric, you’ll see everything from denim to sequins!

 I want to get dressed to the nines, but don’t want to look overdressed.

 Looking for an occasion to really dress up?
-Opening night is September 23rd, and it’s the fanciest night of the year.
-We roll out the red carpet so you can strut your stuff down the colonnade, complete with photographers ready to take your picture.
+Each fall, we roll out the red carpet to celebrate the opening of a new season.
+Historically a black-tie event, Opening Night is the perfect opportunity to strut your stuff down the colonnade, complete with photographers ready to take your picture.